 Cause The fungus-like microorganism, Phytophthora infestans, survives in tubers in cull piles or on tubers left in harvested fields, on seed potatoes, or is blown in as spores with rainstorms.
 Spores (sporangia) form on infected culls, volunteers, or crop plants.
 Rain or irrigation spread sporangia to healthy tissue.
 Sporangia can germinate on a wet leaf or stem and penetrate either directly through the cuticle or a stomate.
 Under cool, wet conditions, sporangia can produce swimming spores (zoospores).
 The leaf or stem is colonized quickly, and large portions become necrotic as the microbe advances.
 At the lesion's margin, new sporangia form through the stomata to continue the disease cycle.
 With favorable conditions, the pathogen can complete one cycle in as little as 4 days.
 Many cycles can occur in the growing season.
 Sporangia and/or zoospores also can infect tubers throughout their development or at harvest or in storage.
 If potatoes with late blight are stored, the blight can directly or indirectly damage tubers.
 Indirect damage occurs when secondary infection, by soft rot bacteria, rots the infected tuber and then spread to other tubers below in the pile.
 This can be a very serious problem in storage.

-In the 1990s, isolates resistant to Ridomil (metalaxyl) were found, as was a second mating type discovered in the Pacific Northwest.
-Most isolates are resistant to Ridomil and its use is not recommended.
+In the 1990s, isolates resistant to Ridomil (metalaxyl) were found, as was a second mating type that was discovered in the Pacific Northwest.
+Most isolates of the pathogen are resistant to Ridomil, so its use is not recommended.
 The occurrence of a second mating type allows for the formation of a different survival structure, the oospore, providing an additional means for the fungus to overwinter, this time in the soil.
 The existence of compatible mating types also brings the risk of new strains that could be more difficult to control.

-Nearly all potato cultivars are susceptible to late blight.
-Cultivars Norchip, Hilite, Russet Norkotah, Superior, Shepody, and Red LaSoda are more susceptible than Russet Burbank.
-The cultivar White Rose is similar to Russet Burbank in susceptibility.
-Cultivars Norkotah, Russet Ranger, and Shepody are especially susceptible to late blight tuber rot.
-A relatively new cultivar, Premier Russet, is moderately resistant.
+Nearly all potato varieties are susceptible to late blight.
+Varieties Norchip, Hilite, Russet Norkotah, Superior, Shepody, and Red LaSoda are more susceptible than Russet Burbank.
+The variety White Rose is similar to Russet Burbank in susceptibility.
+Varieties Norkotah, Russet Ranger, and Shepody are especially susceptible to late blight tuber rot.
+A relatively new variety, Premier Russet, is moderately resistant.
 Fields should be scouted early and continuously, and the use of fungicides is required.
 Scout areas where water pools in the field, in low spots or wheel tracks, near the center of a center pivot irrigation system, and where irrigation overlaps occur.

 The disease has been found throughout the PNW.
 The disease is often found in the Willamette Valley of Oregon and in northwestern Washington.
 Since 1991, yearly outbreaks have occurred in the Columbia Basin of Oregon and Washington.
 The disease is less often seen in Idaho and seldom seen in central Oregon or Klamath Falls.